-- Work with Hawaii Association of Independent Schools and the Department of Education on school garden programs. - b.
+- a.
+Work with Hawaii Theatre of Youth and the Department of Health on local food history and local food varieties. - b.
 Develop creative activities to support food security and food self-sufficiency at the private and public schools.

 4. Increase local share of the Market